-Notable productions here include Sandy Wilson's The Boyfriend which opened on 14 January 1954 and lasted for 2,078 performances.
-The other famous musical long runner here was Tebelak and Schwartz's Godspell with David Essex, Marti Webb and Jeremy Irons which opened in January 1972 and lasted until October 1974.
+Notable productions here include Sandy Wilson's The Boyfriend which opened on 14 January 1954 and lasted for 2,084 performances.
+The other famous musical long runner at this theatre was Tebelak and Schwartz's Godspell with David Essex, Marti Webb and Jeremy Irons which opened in January 1972 and lasted until October 1974.
 More recent productions here include Diana Rigg in Medea and Maggie Smith in Edward Albee's Three Tall Women.
-Yasmina Reza's Art opened here in October 1996 and stayed until October 2001 when it transferred to the Whitehall Theatre.
+Yasmina Reza's Art opened here in October 1996 and stayed until October 2001 when it transferred to the Whitehall Theatre (now Trafalgar Studios).
 Famously Madonna made her much publicised West End stage debut here in Up For Grabs in 2002.
 Rather less famously, comic Michael Barrymore attempted a 'come-back' stage show here in September 2003 with a seven week season - the show played one preview before opening, and then closed the following day.
 The Times newspaper said of it: "To say that sitting through Michael Barrymore's comeback show is like watching a train crash tells only half the story.
 Most of the time, it is much worse than that."